Chaos A.D.: Musical style

 Out of the boredom of playing the Arise songs for two years straight and concerned about the threat of musically stagnating, Sepultura pushed the envelope on Chaos A.D.
-The first track, "Refuse/Resist", revealed the band's new musical direction: slower, with more emphasis on groove than speed.
+The new material came out slower, with more emphasis on groove than speed.
+The first track, "Refuse/Resist", revealed the band's new direction.
 The song starts with the heartbeat of Max's then-unborn first son, Zyon, followed by some Afro-Brazilian drumming reminiscent of Salvador, Bahia samba-reggae group Olodum.
-About the track's introductory guitar riff, Max acknowledged that it "could have been created by a death metal band."
-Chaos A.D. was their first record to utilize some lower guitar tunings.
-Half of the songs in the album are tuned down to D standard, except for "Kaiowas", which is in drop C tuning.
+About the track's introductory guitar riff, Max said it "could have been created by a death metal band."

-Diversity was the key to Chaos A.D., revealed Max Cavalera.
-"Biotech Is Godzilla" was "pure hardcore", according to the elder Cavalera.
+According to Max Cavalera, "diversity was the key to Chaos A.D.", also saying "Biotech Is Godzilla" was "pure hardcore".
 "Nomad", with its characteristically slow riffs, was described by lead guitarist Andreas Kisser as their answer to Metallica's "Sad but True".
 The album also featured Sepultura's first all-acoustic incursion, "Kaiowas".
 "It's like a mixture of Led Zeppelin, Sonic Youth and Olodum", said Max of that particular song.

-Dazed & Confused magazine stated the album "signalled a move away from the [Sepultura]'s thrash roots, focusing on slower, industrial grooves."
-Decibel also acknowledged the departure from Sepultura's thrash metal style on Chaos A.D.
-In the book The 100 Greatest Metal Guitarists, author Joel McIver stated the album showed a "movement away from extreme metal to a more punk sound" with a stronger focus on "feel and groove".
-McIver went on to state that the album showed the first signs of the groove metal genre that Sepultura would apply by the mid-1990s.
-In Ian Christe's book Sound of the Beast, he credits Chaos A.D, along with American heavy metal band Pantera, for developing the death metal-influenced music of groove metal that would later influence other artists in the '90s.
+Chaos A.D. was their first record to use some lower guitar tunings.
+Half of the songs in the album are tuned down to D standard, except for "Kaiowas", which is in drop C♯ tuning.
+Max Cavalera said he "had to fight Andreas over" retuning the guitars to D, partly because all of Sepultura's songs, until then, were written in standard tuning.
+He argued that Black Sabbath also played in D, and they could do the same.